-As a nonprofit leader, you’re probably aware that volunteers are the heart and soul of your organization – it’s their smiles and hard work that enable you to push your cause forward.
-That’s why it’s essential that you constantly motivate them and make them feel a part of a close community.
-Here are five smart ways to start motivating your nonprofit’s volunteers right now:
+As a nonprofit leader, you’re probably aware that volunteers are the heart and soul of your organization – it’s their smiles and hard work that move your cause forward.
+That’s why volunteer motivation is essential.
+Here are four smart ways to motivate volunteers:

 1. Know Their Reasons For Volunteering.

 In order to keep your volunteers engaged and motivated, you need to first understand the reasons behind their decision to volunteer.
-Whether they do it to feel good about themselves, acquire new skills or just to make a difference, you’re the one that needs to gather this information and apply it, creating a volunteer program that fosters long-term commitment.
+Whether they do it to acquire new skills or make a difference, you’re the one that needs to gather this information and apply it, creating a volunteer program that fosters long-term commitment.

 3. Show Your Appreciation.

 Volunteers want to know that their work matters and makes a difference.
 If their efforts are not being recognized, they’re more likely to not feel actualized.
 Never underestimate the power of a handwritten 'thank you' note.
 Volunteers can have their work recognized externally as well.
 Use social media to your advantage with an appreciation post.